Question Frequently Asked by Expectant Mothers Considering Adoption

 What about the baby’s father?
 What are his legal rights?

 We can work with you regardless of your relationship with the baby’s father.
-When possible, your counselor will contact the father to see if he wishes to participate in your adoption plan.
-If he cooperates, he may sign a legal document agreeing to the adoption or denying paternity.
-He will also be asked to provide medical and social history for the child.
+If possible, your counselor will contact the father to see if he wishes to participate in your adoption plan.
+If he cooperates, he may sign a legal document agreeing to the adoption, denying paternity or waiving his rights.
+He will be asked to provide medical and social history for the child.

 Birth parents may receive adoption counseling together or separately.
-If we are unable to locate a father or he refuses to cooperate, there are legal steps to follow to ensure that the adoption is binding.
-Working with an experienced attorney, we will comply with the legal requirements, ensuring that your adoption plan is secure.
+If we are unable to locate a father or he refuses to cooperate, there are legal steps we'll follow to ensure that the adoption follows your state's requirements.
+Working with an experienced attorney, we will comply with the legal standards, ensuring that your adoption plan is secure.

 What if there are complications and my baby is not born healthy?